Smilez21/Smilez21/README.md

 ### Hi there 👋
-👋 Hey there, console.log("since you're here you might as well follow") Welcome to my coding realm! 🚀
+👋 Hey there, console.log("since you're here you might as well follow") Welcome! 🚀🚀

 🌟 Who?
 Me!
 I'm a relentless problem solver and coding maestro, always chasing the thrill of innovation. 💡